HaaaO/academic-kickstart-1/content/author/admin/_index.md

 I am an undergraduate computer science student at the University of Southern California.
 I am interested in building robots that frees human from tedious tasks so that we can focus on things that matter.
-I am interested in computer vision, few-shot learning, reinforcement learning, and robotics in general.